csommerl/js120/109_explanations.md

 ## Constants that point to objects

-This code demonstrates that constants, i.e., variables declared with the `const` keyword, are compatible with object mutability.
+Constants, i.e., variables declared with the `const` keyword, are compatible with object mutability.
 Although constants for objects are immutably bound to point to a particular object, that object can nevertheless be mutated.
 This is because a constant is technically assigned to a reference/pointer to an object.
 A constant for an object is immutably bound to this reference, and so the constant cannot be cannot be reassigned either to a different reference or to a primitive value.
 Yet, the object to which the constant points can change,[^1] e.g., its keys and values can be changed.

 [^1]: unless the object is frozen